-- 1 Install the iFolder client for iFolder 3.7, then configure your account for the iFolder 3.7 enterprise server. - For information on installing the client and setting up the account, see "Managing iFolder Accounts and Preferences" on page 49. - 2 In the iFolder browser, create one or more iFolders on your local computer.
-You can use any valid name for an iFolder.
+- 1 Install the iFolder client for iFolder 3.8 server, then configure your account for the iFolder 3.8 enterprise server. - For information on installing the client and setting up the account, see "Managing iFolder Accounts and Preferences" on page 41. - 2 In the iFolder browser, create one or more iFolders on your local computer. - You can use any valid name for an iFolder.
 Do not create an iFolder in the same directory path as your current iFolder 2.x directory.
-For information, see Section 8.5, "Creating and - 3 The iFolder displays a message about the existence of previous version data, and a request for a migration.
+For information, see Section 7.5, "Creating and Uploading an iFolder," on page 72. - 3 The iFolder displays a message about the existence of previous version data, and a request for a migration.

-Click OK to open a list of avilable 2.x iFolders.
+Click OK to open a list of available 2.x iFolders.